Solthodox/erc4626-checklist/README.md

 ## Math
 - `M1`- Are all the roundings done in favor of the protocol to prevent any rounding vulnerability?
 - `M2`- Are the multiplications done before the divisions?
-- `M3`- Is the contract using a math library to make sure big operations don't overflow?
+- `M3`- Is the contract using a math library(e.g. `OZ::Math`) to make sure big operations don't overflow?
-- `M4` - Can any value be maliciously inflated by sending assets to the vault?
+- `M4`- Can any value be maliciously inflated by sending assets to the vault?
-- `M5`- If there is any entry or exit fee, is the inverse of the fee properly calculated when converting from assets to assets or vice versa?
+- `M5`- If there is any entry or exit fee, is the inverse of the fee properly calculated when converting from assets to shares or vice versa?
 - `M6`- If there is any decimal scalation, is it correctly done?
 - `M7`- Can the vault properly handle the cases where there are zero shares, assets or even both?